Part V · The Meta Scale · What is this framework itself?

 Then came a deep self-critique.
 The early framework treated “experience” as a binary problem: present or absent.
 In the age of AI, this crudeness was dangerous.
 When I recognized this flaw, my first reaction was resistance, for I had built this system myself, and admitting a core concept was flawed meant admitting my original intuition was not deep enough.

-Meanwhile, bridge axiom E1 underwent a fundamental transformation: it no longer tried to prove by logical argument that “one ought to bear ethical responsibility toward experiencers,” but acknowledged this as an existential commitment: you cannot prove it, but you choose to bear it.
+Meanwhile, bridge axiom E1 underwent a fundamental shift: it no longer tried to prove by logical argument that “one ought to bear ethical responsibility toward experiencers,” but acknowledged this as an existential commitment: you cannot prove it, but you choose to bear it.
 This was the framework’s first step toward humility, and mine.

 The Arrival of Image and Faith